-As a choreographer who has worked predominantly in Musical Theatre, I seized an opportunity to relocate from Chicago to spend two years living in Grand Canyon National Park.
+As a choreographer who has worked predominantly in Musical Theatre, I seized an opportunity to relocate from Chicago to spend a year and a half living in Grand Canyon National Park.
 I treated the situation as a self-conducted Artistic Residency and experienced this natural environment through a variety of excursions into its wild landscape.
 Practice as Research was the central methodology used in the studio by which I began translating these somatic imprints into choreographic material through a series of improvisation tasks.
 I explored the use of Somaesthetics to see if it may benefit a choreographer in capturing embodied knowledge gained through somatic experience in nature to generate artistry in a performative event.
 I found that Somaesthetics enriched and deepened my understanding and practice of movement creation as well as my conception of a work.
 By engaging this active philosophy in an austere location, a specific somatic signature emerged through a conscious aesthetic meliorism, rooted in the layers within.
 (Zaremba,2018)

 This video was created to publicize the performance portion of my Thesis Research in Grand Canyon.